I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

 Just outside Trafalgar Square, on the traffic island inside the traffic roundabout, sits a statue of King Charles I on horseback.

-His statue is looking down the long road ahead - Whitehall - which used to be the location of one of his royal palaces, and which eventually became the location of his execution.
+His statue is looking down the long road ahead - Whitehall - which used to be the location of one of his royal palaces: The Palace of Whitehall.

-Instead, the smith buried the statue and it was bought back by the executed king’s son, Charles II who placed it in its’ current location.
+Instead, the smith buried the statue and it was bought back by the executed king’s son, Charles II (my favourite Monarch) who placed it in its’ current location.

-If you love a bargain as we do, take note that there are numerous discounts to be had near Trafalgar Square:
+If you love a bargain as much as I do, take note that there are numerous offers to be had near Trafalgar Square!

 At the bottom of Nelson's column, you will find bronze statues depicting four lions, crafted by Sir Edwin Landseer.